SIC Notícias

-SIC Notícias was a joint-venture between Sociedade Independente de Comunicação (60%) and TV Cabo (40%) until 2009.
+SIC Notícias was a joint venture between Sociedade Independente de Comunicação (60%) and TV Cabo (40%) until 2009.
 In February, 2009, SIC bought ZON's shares.

-In the United States, SIC Noticias is available on Dish Network.
+In the United States, SIC Notícias is available on Dish Network.

-In March 2013, SIC Noticias officially launched in Canada on Bell Fibe TV.
+In March 2013, SIC Notícias officially launched in Canada on Bell Fibe TV.

-From January 27, 2019, the chain and the entire SIC Universe, is transferred to the São Francisco de Sales Building, after 750 days of waiting, leaving behind more than 26 years in the old Carnaxide building.
+On January 27, 2019, the chain and the entire SIC Universe transferred to the São Francisco de Sales Building, after 750 days of waiting, leaving behind more than 26 years in the old Carnaxide building.

-Associated channels

-The following channels provide footage for the channel: